rednut/docker-build-yum-s3-plugin/README.md

 # Build yum-s3-plugin rpm package using docker

-This docker container will build an rpm package for `yum-s3-plugin` and drop the resulting rpm into the `/data` path / volume.
+This docker container will build an rpm package for `yum-s3-plugin` and drop the resulting rpm into the `/data` volume.

 Ideal for rpm construction without a handy yum'able box.